ee292d/labs/lab3/README.md

 # Locate People and Objects

-This lab will show you how to run pretrained models to spot people, analyze their poses, and locate arbitrary objects in images.
+This lab will show you how to run pretrained models to locate people and objects in images, optimize their latency, and train on custom classes.

 ## Train your Model